cromica/cromica.github.io/_posts/2014-09-20-thank-you-endava.md

 But because I'm leaving it doesn't mean that we can't stay in touch.
 For sure I'm going to post more often on this blog so you can leave a comment or find me on Twitter, Linkedin, Facebook, Gmail.

-Thanks Endava for all this great years.
+Thanks Endava for all this great years..